3 Ways Islam Teaches Us Self-Care

 (Sunan Abi Dawud)

-Thus,in this article, I will share three out of the many ways Islam teaches us to care for our well-being, in hopes that it will benefit the readers.
+Thus, in this article, I will share three out of the many ways Islam teaches us to care for our well-being, in hopes that it will benefit the readers.

 One negative notion of the baser-self is anger.
 Anger is a powerful emotion that can consume us.
 It is initially a component of the self that leads us towards courage if managed wisely.
-But if we’re not careful, it can render us destructive towards our surroundings.
+But if we are not careful, it can render us destructive towards our surroundings.
 Here is one of the ways that Islam teaches us how to manage our anger.

-Abu Dharr r.a reported: The Prophet s.a.w said to us,
+Abu Dharr r.a. reported: The Prophet s.a.w. said to us,

 "If one of you is angry while he is standing, let him sit down so his anger will leave him; otherwise, let him lie down.”